1. Home

 If your resume reads like a boring description of responsibilities, few people will feel enthused.
 If, on the other hand, you share some of your career ups and downs, recruiters will understand that you can handle the rough times and ride out the easier ones.

 Your resume's employment history should cover every job aspect, with your experience spread across past employers.
 If possible, pick out event planner roles that most closely relate to the job you are applying for.
-It is better to expand on relevant experience than include stuff that deters employers into thinking, “Oh, that is not for us.”
+It is better to expand on relevant experience than include stuff that deters employers from thinking, “Oh, that is not for us.”

-Adaptable employment history example
+Adaptable resume employment history example

-Event Planner, Jaycee's Events, New York
+Event Planner at Jaycee's Events, New York

-April 2013 - October 2021
+April 2013 - October 2019

 • Created client files and maintained meticulous organization of event documents.